AmigaMaster/Simple-Game-Solutions/solutions/C/Captain Disaster in The Dark Side of the Moon-EN.md

       - 8  <-> 9
       - 12 <-> 16
       - 13 <-> 15
-      - The final code differs for each playthrough
+      - The final code changes in each playthrough
       - USE activation button
 - >**ACHIEVEMENT:** Finisher
   >- Complete the game